gerhynes/cheerio-web-scraper/README.md

 # Cheerio Web Scraper

 A web scraper using Node.js and Cheerio.
-Based off Brad Traversy's.
+Based off Brad Traversy's [Intro to Web Scraping with Node.js and Cheerio](https://youtu.be/LoziivfAAjE)